TIBCOSoftware/snappydata/docs/security/security.md

 !!!
 Note:
 	You must specify `.auth-ldap-` properties as Java system properties.

+### User Names for Authentication, Authorization and Membership

 ##  Authorization
 Authorization is the process of determining what access permissions the authenticated user has.
 Users are authorized to perform tasks based on their role assignments.
 SnappyData also supports LDAP group authorization.